thomasjacobjr/Bloccit4/README.md

 ## Installation ->

 Simply clone or download this repo, then run `bundle install` from the
 command line.
 All files and gems come prepackaged with the project.

+To run this project locally, simply run `rails server` in your command line and navigate your browser to localhost:3000.